ecomp-shONgit/styloAH/README.md

 **all partitions** Every token is splited into all possible permutations öletters distributed over head, body and tail.
 Example: "man" "m a n, ma n -, m an -".

-## USAGE: Distance messure
+## USAGE: Distance messure (STATISTICS)

-**DistCor**: A messure derived from the bona fide vector correlation called distance correlation.
+**DCor**: A messure derived from the bona fide vector correlation called distance correlation.
 We use the R implementation from the energy R package.
 This implemenation is a little slow.
 Working on a own implementation / using C implementation.

+**Hillinger**: Use Hillinger distance computation.

+**Wasserst1D**: Use Wasserstein transport implementation as distance computation.

+## USAGE: OUTPUT

+**Vergleich**: Do save a plot of the vector of propabilities of text 1 versus all other text vectors.
+And a plot of the distances between text 1 and all other texts.

 # stylo: R package for stylometric analyses